KiandaBPM/docs/content/docs/platform/rules/tables/loop-table.md

 ## Before you get started

-To demonstrate this rule, we will loop through a simple **Purchase table** in which we will calculate the total price spent on each item bought.
+To demonstrate this rule, we will loop through a simple **Purchase table** described in the introduction above, in which we will calculate the total price spent on each item bought.
 To learn more on how to add a table into your form go to In the table we will have the following columns:

 - **Item** - text box field representing the name of the item bought.
 To learn how to add a text box field go to [Text box control](/docs/platform/controls/input/textbox/).